rysummers/Fundamentals/README.md

 How it started:

 I've always been interested in coding and decided to start my adventure in programming with Python about two years ago.
-I am currently a finance professional who enjoys analyzing the financials of companies and learning what makes them successful.
 During the pandemic, I took the extra time I gained from being able to work from home to start a project that would bridge my interest in finance and coding.
 Voila! here it is.

 # How it's going: